-Pistons are smaller than the bore they fit into in the engine block.
-This allows for expansion as the engine warms and the pistons expand in their bores.
-Piston rings are used to fill this changing gap and contain the compression and expansion gases in the cylinder.
+Pistons are slightly smaller than the cylinder bore they fit into in the engine block.
+It allows for expansion as the engine warms and the pistons fit into their bores.
+Piston rings fill this changing gap and contain the compression and expansion gases in the cylinder.
 Most automotive piston ring sets contain two compression rings and one oil control ring.
 The oil control ring contains three pieces; a spacer and two scraper rings that regulate a thin film of oil that lubricates the cylinder wall.

 The rings fit into grooves machined into the pistons.
-The two top grooves are dedicated to the compression rings and the bottom groove dedicated to the oil control rings.
+The two top grooves are for the compression rings, and the bottom groove contains the oil control rings.
 Clean the pistons in a cold tank and clean these grooves with a ring groove cleaner before measuring.
-The thickness of this groove is important.
-The compression ring grooves allow just enough compression to force the ring both downward and outward.
-This creates the tight seal needed to contain the compression and prevent blowby.
+The thickness of this groove is essential.
+The compression ring grooves allow enough compression to force the ring downward and outward.
+This force creates the tight seal needed to contain compression and prevent blowby.
 Use the new ring and a feeler gauge to measure the ring groove's gap.
 Place the feeler gauge between the ring and the top of the groove.
 Piston ring groove clearance is typically (.001 - .005).

-Compression rings are usually designed with a taper or a barrel shape.
-Because of these unique shapes, they must be placed into the piston facing in the right direction.
-These are typically designated with a dot on the top of the compression ring that must face upward toward the dome or top of the piston.
-Check for manufacturer's specifications.
+Compression rings typically have a tapered or barrel shape.
+Because of these unique shapes, they must face the right direction.
+Manufacturers stamp a dot or similar mark into the top of the compression ring.
+It must face upward toward the dome or top of the piston.
+Check for the manufacturer's specifications before proceeding.